-Biennial or short-lived perennial; most varieties grown as annuals.
+Biennial or short-lived perennial; most varieties are grown as annuals.
 Erect plant to 6–30 in. high and 6–10 in. wide; stems branch only at top.
-Stem leaves narrow, 1–3 in. long, 1/2 in. wide, hairy on margins.
+Stem leaves are narrow, 1–3 in. long, 1/2 in. wide, hairy on margins.
 Basal leaves are usually gone by flowering time.
-Flowers about 1 in. across, rose-lilac with deeper-colored eye; lack fragrance.
+Flowers are about 1 in. across, rose-lilac with a deeper-colored eye; lack fragrance.

 From Europe and Asia.
-To 8–12 in. high, forming a loose mat to 1 ft. wide.
-Blossoms about 3/4 in. wide, with sharp-toothed petals, are borne at ends of forked flowering stems with short leaves.
+Grows to 8–12 in. high, forming a loose mat to 1 ft. wide.
+Blossoms, about 3/4 in. wide with sharp-toothed petals, are borne at ends of forked flowering stems with short leaves.
 Colors include white and light or dark rose to purple, spotted with lighter colors.
-Blooms in summer, in just a few weeks from seed. sometimes again in fall.
-Useful, showy ground or bank cover.
+Blooms in summer, in just a few weeks from seed; sometimes again in fall.
+Useful, showy ground- or bank cover.
 Can tolerate half-day shade.Dianthus gratianopolitanus

 From Europe.
 Neat, ground-hugging, foot-wide mat of blue-gray foliage.
 Stems 6–10 in. high bear small, typically pink to rose, single blossoms (less than an inch across) that are very fragrant.
 Bloom season lasts from spring to fall if plants are deadheaded regularly.
-Effective as ground cover or edging or in rock garden.
+Effective as a groundcover or edging or in a rock garden.